code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-02-jsf-primefaces-welcome-page-redirect-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the short code sample on how to setup a JSF welcome file XHTML using Spring Boot.
+This concludes the short code sample on how to set up a JSF welcome file XHTML using Spring Boot.

 Let me know if this example was helpful.